psingh-xyz/PharoTestAssignment/README.md

 ### Matrix Representation Scripts
 To use the matrix transformation scripts:
 1. Load `MatrixRepresentation.st` into your Pharo image.
-2. Execute examples using the `HolloMatrix_query.st` script.
-You can verify the outputs by comparing them with the contents of `MatrixTest_output.txt`.
+2. Execute the `HolloMatrix_query` script in the playground.
+You can verify the outputs by comparing them with the contents of `MatrixTest_output`.

 ### Documentation Generation Scripts
 To generate documentation for a Pharo package:
 1. Load `Documentation.st` into your Pharo image.
-2. Run the script in `DocumentGenerate_Query.st` to generate documentation.
+2. Run the script in `DocumentGenerate_Query` to generate documentation.
 The documentation will be output to `package-documentation.txt`.